 Quantum Threat Timeline

-- the shelf-life time: the number of years the data must be protected by the cyber-system;
+- The shelf-life time: the number of years the data should be protected for

-- the migration time: the number of years to migrate the system to a quantum-safe solution;
+- The migration time: the number of years needed to safely migrate the systems protecting that information

 Entrust has taken a leading role in preparing for post-quantum cryptography by collaborating with other organizations to propose new IETF X.509 certificate formats that place traditional algorithms like RSA and ECC side-by-side with new PQ algorithms.